A New Japanese Emperor Takes To The Chrysanthemum Throne

 In any case, Hirohito played a crucial role in Japan’s surrender to the Allied forces as the country was threatened with invasion towards the end of the war.
 While some Japanese leaders were prepared to fight till the bitter end, others advocated surrender.

-The emperor sided with the latter group, and on the 15th of August 1945, made a national radio broadcast to announce Japan’s acceptance of the Allies’ terms of surrender.
-The emperor made a second historical broadcast on the 1st of January 1946, repudiating the quasi-divine status of the Japanese emperors that has been held traditionally.
+The emperor sided with the latter group, and on August 15, 1945, made a national radio broadcast to announce Japan’s acceptance of the Allies’ terms of surrender.
+The emperor made a second historical broadcast on January 1, 1946, repudiating the quasi-divine status of the Japanese emperors that has traditionally been held.

 By Wu Mingren